 Some of the finest varieties of Golden Monkey come out early in April, before the Qing Ming holiday.
-The leaves are harvested as the weather is warming, the buds dense, full of flavor.
-Once plucked and hand processed they are elegant in their golden-brown appearance.
+The leaves are harvested as the weather is warming, the buds are small, dense & full of flavor.
+Once plucked and oxidized, they are elegant in their golden-brown appearance.
 Our Golden Monkey is a variety of black teas developed during the height of the early tea trading days in response to the demand of European buyers.
-These blacks are described as a "fruity Congous".
+These blacks are described as a "fruity Congou’s".
 The varietal’s leaf is downy which contributes to its “dusty” state and the bright coloration around the rim of the cup after steeping.
-The lot we are offering was harvested in the last week of March 2019, in the Fuding area.
-Lot # 9-4
+The lot we are offering was harvested in April 2021.

-Note the bright golden coloration of the leaves.
-The consistent size, length and shape of the leaves shows skill in handling and processing.
+Lot Notes.
+Note the golden and muted black colors of the leaves.
 The golden color and the decision to stop oxidizing the leaves at this point creates its distinctive fruit-like flavor.
-While the aroma is fruity, there are hints of malt.
-With cupping, the tea proved itself offering a sweet, fruity mouth feel with a clean and lingering finish.
-Once tasted, we noted this lingering sweetness and its warming effect.
-The lot was harvested Pre-Qing Ming in late March.
-The tea was grown in Fujian province at an elevation of approximately 800 meters.
-The tea was oxidized in wicker baskets.
-The processing was done with an eye to maintaining the golden leaf tones.
-This process also created flavors that are quite natural.
+While the aroma is fruity, steeped there are flavors of malt.
+In our initial tasting, the tea proved itself offering a sweet, fruity mouth feel with a clean and lingering finish.
+The lot was harvested Pre-Qing Ming.
+The tea was grown in the Fuding area of Fujian Province at an elevation of approximately 600 meters.
+Given its early pick date, the leaves are dense with flavors and aroma.
+Lot #2.

+Tasting Notes.
 This golden-brown style offers a complex and multi-layered, fruity aroma.
 In tasting, we were reminded of fresh Longan fruit.
-The nuances of the lot are in the cup, as the malty flavors of this tea are brisk and open to the palate.
-Like most well-made Chinese black teas, particularly from Fujian Province, the taste will grow in the finish.
-Note this tea will offer a subtle warming in the upper body in its finish.
+The nuances of the lot are in the cup, as its malty flavors are fresh and lush on the palate.
+Like most well-made Chinese black teas, the taste will grow in the finish.
+Note, this tea will offer a subtle warming in the upper body in its finish.

-Use a rounded teaspoon or 3-4 grams per 8-12 ounces of water.
-The water can be right up to boiling or 195-205 F. Steep for 2-3 minutes and taste.
-If you like more body, let the leaves steep for 4+ minutes.
-The leaves will yield 2-3 steeps.
+Brewing Suggestions.
+Use a rounded teaspoon or 3 grams per 6-8 ounces of water.
+The water can be right up to boiling or 195-205 F. Steep for 2-2.5 minutes and taste.
+If you like more body, let the leaves steep for 3 minutes.
+The leaves will yield 3 steeps.